josephmeleshko/GoodQuestion-Hackathon2018/README.md

 Made at HackED2018.

 A platformer game with the twist of player movement and block placement being controlled through a custom programming language.
+See help.txt for more information about how to play the game